 Due to social and societal influences females really struggle with self-perception, especially if they are athletes.
 The challenge is the way they think they should be seen rather than what is their healthiest body composition to suit the demands of their lifestyle, body type and activity.
 Education and positive reinforcement is key.

-Both- yes speed is genetics but anyone can be taught to run mechanically correct, strengthened and instructed to run faster-Speed is taught!
+Both.
+Yes speed is genetics but anyone can be taught to run mechanically correct, strengthened and instructed to run faster, speed can be taught!

 Comparing gender ratios yes, but mainly for 2 reasons.
 Girls have less athletic development emphasis in their sports and lifestyle and they are naturally less developed posteriorly than males due to quad and anterior dominant programming and play.
 By training girls specifically addressing these issues injuries are less likely to occur.

 Yes, lot’s- he’s in 7th grade, pre-pubescent which means no one has any clue of what puberty will bring.
 Keep his focus on always giving it his best, never fear his opponents and be coachable.
 These are the characteristics coaches look for and your son can always feel good about himself if he knows he is doing his best- besides, the big guys are expected to show up, when the little guys do-they get noticed!

 Great question, this greatly depends on total bouts of stress throughout the week including all practices, games, recreational play and privates.
 DX3 takes into account all bouts of stress on the body as it is cumulative and adds up which can lead to overtraining, injury and or burnout.
 Physiology states that after 96 hours strength loss begins and after 10-12 days deconditioning occurs.
 With this being said we typically like to have 3 bouts of strength training in off-season and 1-2 bouts during season depending on amount of practice and play.
 At 10, I like a 5 day a week regiment mixing all elements of training and practice.